pierretranva/RestAPIProject/README.md

-# greenapple hello my name is pierre and i am making this personal project
+# greenapple

-to learn about API and frontend development
+Hello my name is Pierre and i am making this personal project to learn about API and frontend development